Bixby Bridge: Scenic designation

 The bridge contributes to the scenic attraction of driving Highway 1.
 The 72 mi section of the highway from Cambria to Carmel Highlands was the first in the state to be designated as a Scenic Highway in 1965.
-In 1966 First Lady Lady Bird Johnson led the official scenic road designation ceremony at Bixby Creek Bridge.
+In 1966 First Lady Lady Bird Johnson led the official scenic road designation ceremony at Bixby Bridge.

 Overuse issues

-The bridge was already popular before the introduction of smart phones and social media, and visitors to the Bixby Creek Bridge and other Big Sur attractions have dramatically increased since then.
+The bridge was already popular before the introduction of smart phones and social media, and visitors to the Bixby Bridge and other Big Sur attractions have dramatically increased since then.
 Due to the large number of visitors, congestion and slow traffic between Carmel and the bridge is frequently the norm during popular holiday and vacation periods.
 The bridge was rated as the No. 1 “Instagram-Worthy Destination for 2019 Travels” by the website Travelpulse.com.
 The California state tourism commission describes the bridge as "a must-see road trip spot for many and probably the most Instagrammed features[sic] along [the] Highway 1 coastline."
 It promotes the bridge world-wide, including a deal with China's online tourism operator Tuniu that put the bridge on a custom route.

 During holiday weekends and most summer vacation periods, the bridge area is "like a Safeway parking lot" according to a local resident.
 Traffic can come to a standstill as motorists wait for a parking spot.
 There is a pull out to the north and west side of Highway 1, but when it is full, visitors sometimes fail to completely pull off the highway, leaving inadequate space for passing vehicles.